EmmeLai/GEOL0069-Valencia-Flood-Detection/README.md

 ## Random Forest Classification (Supervised Learning — Week 2)

-A Random Forest classifier is trained using the K-means cluster labels as pseudo-labels.
+A Random Forest classifier is trained using the K-means cluster labels as pseudo labels.
 The data is split 70% for training and 30% for testing.

 ```python
 # Split data: 70% training, 30% testing